emelynataly77/emelynataly77.github.io/projects/chess-viz.md

   <div style="flex: 1 1 400px;">
     <p>
    So, what are the most successful chess openings according to this dataset?
 The bar chart showcases the top 15 most successful openings, ranked by average player win percentage.
-This means we're not looking at how often an opening is used, just how effective it is when it is used.
+This means we're not looking at how often an opening is used, just how effective it is when it is used (by either White or Black).

 Interestingly, the top 15 most successful openings don’t overlap with the top 15 most common ones.
 That tells us something important: just because an opening is popular doesn’t necessarily mean it is effective.